DILHT/DILHT/README.md

 ## 🎓 Education

 **Bachelor of Science in Computer Science** | University of Malawi | 2021 – 2025
-- Experience in **software development, system integration, and teamwork**.
+- Gained experience in **software development, system integration, and teamwork**.
-- Strong skills in **problem-solving and project execution**.
+- Developed strong **problem-solving and project execution skills**.

 ---

 ## 🏆 Certifications

-- Malawi School Certificate Of Education
 - Certificate in Node.js & Express.js – TechCrush
 - Certificate of Leadership – UNIMA Dance Club
+- Artificial Intelligence Fundamentals with Capstone Project – IBM
+- Malawi School Certificate Of Education
 - Certificate of Completion – Computer Society of Malawi
-- Artificial Intelligence Fundamentals with Capstone Project – IBM

 ---